gotbahn/sidescroll.js/README.md

 # sidescroll.js

-Fixed Sidebar with smart scroll.
+Accessible Sidebar with Smart Scroll.

 ## About